 Determining your Onsite Impression Multiplier

-Now you look at where you were onsite related to foot traffic.
-If you were at “Grand Central/ Action Alley“, if attendees had to walk through your footprint to get to the venue then 80% of attendance is a fair estimate.
+Next, you look at where you were onsite related to foot traffic.
+For example, if you were at “Grand Central/ Action Alley” and attendees had to walk through your footprint to get to the venue, then 80% of attendance is a fair estimate.
 It’s not 100% because we’re always going to have somebody looking at their shoes, but 80% is going to be fairly easy to defend.

-If you were right along the vendor row, you would have a lot more competition.
+On the other hand, if you were right along the vendor row, you would have a lot more competition.
 Maybe attendees didn’t necessarily have to walk through your footprint because there were multiple entrances or exits.
-I this is the case you might want to think about something closer to 50% of attendance as being your onsite impression count.
+In this is the case you might want to think about something closer to 50% of attendance as being your onsite impression count.

 Sometimes if you’re at a large event, the local police are going to have some accurate information.

-And then finally, you’ve got those sponsorships that were the last thing available, they’re back by the bathrooms.
-This was the less desirable spots when it came to overall venue awareness.
+Finally, you’ve got those sponsorships that were the last thing available, they’re back by the bathrooms.
+These were the less desirable spots when it came to overall venue awareness.
 If you had minimal presence then it’s probably best to consider 30% or less when it comes to your multiplier.

 The third article in this series considers Word-of-Mouth and the incremental impressions you generated from consumer advocacy.
 You can read about this impression source in our article titled, “How to Include Word Of Mouth Impressions.”